Global Supply Chains – Networks of Tomorrow

 Corporates in mainland China have been deploying strategies to combat uncertainties.
 With the market rebounding strongly and confidence levels picking up, we are seeing the growing ambitions of corporates in expanding to new markets and re-connecting with the world with even more trade partners.
 HSBC is thus well positioned to support clients in their exciting and resilient business endeavors.

-Eric Yuan | Head of Global Trade and Receivables Finance, China, HSBC
+Eric Yuan | Head of Global Trade Solutions, China, HSBC

 Shifting supply chain strategies